fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/2n=2v.svg" width="6" />

 Now: It is possible to exit at the white field, having filled everything.
-The previous step must have been the last black.<br />
+The previous step must have been the last black.
-When counting the blacks, we exit the first line at the first black field above the stair, and x amount of corner blacks will remain.<br />
+When counting the blacks, we exit the first line at the first black field above the stair, and x amount of corner blacks will remain.
 1W -> xB

-Later: Same as the 2n = 2 case previously.<br />
+Later: Same as the 2n = 2 case previously.
 0W -> xB

 <!---->